Dr. Asefi painting at the Asefi Art Gallery, Kabul

 The world finds out

-A fellow member of the Artists' Union organized a press event at the National Gallery in December 2001.
+A fellow member of the Artists' Union organized a press event at the National Gallery on December 13, 2001.
 Twenty-five international media organizations attended.
 Dr. Asefi demonstrated his technique live: a wet sponge moved slowly across a canvas, and a girl holding a basket of flowers emerged from beneath the paint.
 The audience fell silent.
 The National Gallery Director and the Deputy at the Ministry of Information and Culture also spoke, discussing the cultural value of the paintings saved.
 The story spread around the world overnight.

 Chapter III — The revelation